arham-labs/Janus-laravel/README.md

 #### User registration

 - Users can register using email and password.Data will be saved in a temporary table.
-- Next If the config flag email_required=false then details will be saved in the main table i.e users table as well as user_setting table will be updated.
+- Next If the config flag email_verification=false then details will be saved in the main table i.e users table as well as user_setting table will be updated.
-- If the config set to email_required=true and email_verification_send=true then verification mail will send to users email.
+- If the config set to email_verification=true then verification mail will send to users email.

 ```bash
   POST /api/package/auth/register